Christmas stress: Wrap up guilt and simplify.Posted by Donna Freedman on Nov 21, 2010 | 19 comments

 The shopping.
 The holiday foods.
 The decorating.
 At that point in my life, it all just looked like more work – but it was work I couldn’t seem to ignore.

-They don’t call it the Silly Season for nothing
+There’s a reason they call it the Silly Season

 Sure, modern women are supposed to be beyond all this.
 Technically, we’re aware that none of this stuff is strictly necessary.
 But being aware isn’t the same as knowing – knowing deep down, being absolutely sure, that your days will be just as merry and bright whether you put yourself through Holiday Hell or not.